gpo-geo/nestor/README.md

 * Upload of files (of any size) by chunks
 * Encryption before sending to a S3 bucket
-* Download of files
+* Download and decryption of files
+* Range download to get portions of data

 TODO:

-* Decryption on downloaded files
-* Range download to get portions of data
+* Integrate a CLI framework to setup input key, ports, part size, ...

 ## Setup requirement